 The radiography program offers the student the knowledge and skills for using radiation in the diagnosis of disease under the direction of a physician.
 Most radiographers work in hospitals, medical clinics and private medical offices; while some are employed in industrial, sales, governmental and educational institutions.

-The 24-month program combines academic study with supervised clinical experience.
-Graduates of the program will receive the Associate of Applied Science degree and be eligible to take the national certifying examination of the American Registry of Radiologic Technologists.
+The five semester program, which does not include the prerequisite courses, combines academic study with supervised clinical experience.
+Graduates of the program will receive an associate of applied science degree and be eligible to take the national certifying examination of the American Registry of Radiologic Technologists.
 Upon passing the examination, a student is certified as a registered radiologic technologist.
-The program begins a new class each fall.

 The Joint Review Committee on Education in Radiologic Technology, 20 North Wacker Drive, Suite 2850, Chicago, IL 60606-3182, through its approval of the program in radiography at LCCC, has established a maximum number of students selected each year for the program based on limited hospital facilities.
 Most students are employed immediately upon graduation from the program.
 Bachelor's and master's degrees are also available in the field.
 The program begins a new class each fall.